Health & Counselling Services

 Supervised Mental Health Counsellor

-The full-time Briercrest student subsidized fee is $30 per counselling hour.
-For staff of Briercrest College and Seminary or Briercrest Christian Academy, the Employee Assistance Plan fee is $40 per counselling hour.
+The Briercrest current student (Briercrest Christian Academy, College, or Seminary) subsidized fee is $30 per counselling hour.
+For those who are staff, staff dependents, or student dependents of Briercrest Christian Academy or Briercrest College and Seminary the subsidized fee is $40 per counselling hour.

 Referrals to counselling

-If you’re referring a student to the Counselling Centre, please contact us ahead of time.
-Providing some information about the situation help us determine how to best understand the problem and help the student.
+If you’re referring a student to the Counselling Centre, please contact us ahead of time to provide information about the situation to and help us determine how to best understand the situation to support the student.

-At times a student may be required by others (such as a parent, dorm staff, teacher, coach, etc.) to attend counselling in order to continue participating in a program or as part of a disciplinary process.
-Frequency and length of counselling will be determined through collaborative conversations with the counsellor and student regarding goals to be accomplished in counselling.
-In order to help the student meet the external expectations for change, it is important for the mandating person to make the initial referral providing information about the situation and clarifying the expectations of the student.
+At times a student may be required by others (such as a parent, dorm staff, teacher, coach, etc.) to attend counselling to continue participating in a program or as part of a disciplinary process.
+Frequency and length of counselling will be determined through collaborative conversations with the counsellor and student regarding goals to be accomplished in counselling To help the student meet the external expectations for change, it is important for the mandating person to make the initial referral: providing information about the situation and clarifying the expectations of the student.
 In some circumstances it may be best to attend the beginning of the initial meeting with the student and counsellor.

-In mandated situations, there are no additional consequences from Counselling Centre if the student does not attend or engage, other than the fee for missed appointments, if 24 hour cancellation notice is not given.
+In mandated situations, there are no additional consequences from the Counselling Centre if the student does not attend or engage, other than the standard fee in the case of a missed appointment if 24 hour notice was not given.
 It is up to the mandating person to monitor the student's fulfillment of counselling requirements and enforce any subsequent consequences.
-With the student's consent, a counsellor will share with the mandating person, the student's attendance and engagement with counselling, at the frequency required by the mandating person.
+With the student's consent, a counsellor will share, with the mandating person, the student's attendance and engagement with counselling at the frequency required by the mandating person.

 Counselling Services has a strong network of relationships within the Moose Jaw mental health community.
 We coordinate referral and consultation with outside agencies as necessary.